Phenibut Withdrawal: Symptoms, Timeline & Treatment

 - Fear: People report becoming more sensitive to stimuli.
 Some have said chamomile tea helps.

 In case studies, people who have used phenibut at high doses have recovered in up to 24 weeks.
-A BMJ Case Reports study followed a 35-year-old man who used phenibut to self-medicate for alcohol cravings, anxiety, and dysphoria.
-Combined with kratom, phenibut proved to help the man cope with withdrawal from alcohol and opioid drugs.
-However, withdrawal from phenibut was so severe, he experienced heightened anger, anxiety, and irritability, and returned to use.
+A BMJ Case Reports study followed a 35-year-old man who used phenibut to self-medicate for alcohol cravings, anxiety, and dysphoria.2 Combined with kratom, phenibut proved to help the man cope with withdrawal from alcohol and opioid drugs.2 However, withdrawal from phenibut was so severe, he experienced heightened anger, anxiety, and irritability, and returned to use.2

 Baclofen was used in this case and has been used for alcohol dependence.
 He was able to stop using kratom without being administered naloxone or buprenorphine, which are common drug addiction treatment medications.
 Stopping phenibut completely after 9 weeks, he was able to taper off baclofen for the next 12 weeks.
-Soon, his anxiety and depression could be managed with citalopram.
-It is believed phenibut withdrawal can take up to 6 months to subside.
+Soon, his anxiety and depression could be managed with citalopram.2

-Mental Health Daily suggest gradually tapering the amount one takes.
-The idea is to reduce one’s dosage by 10 percent every 2-4 weeks.
+American Addiction Centers does not suggest tapering off of any substance on your own and without the support of a substance abuse program or medical professional.
+In some programs, professionals may reduce a patient’s dosage by 10 percent every 2-4 weeks.
 Generally, the faster a person reduces the dose, the more likely the person is to experience more severe withdrawal symptoms.
 The pace can be adjusted, however.
 By tapering, the brain can adjust to changes in neurotransmission over time, eventually allowing the person to function normally while completely off the supplement.

 While weaning can be an effective method of kicking the habit and avoiding withdrawal, substituting phenibut with another substance can be effective.
+Again, you should not do this without the support and oversight of a medical professional or detoxification program.
 Substitution medications can be used as part of medical detox programs.
 Some people use supplements to help discontinue use, including magnesium, melatonin, chamomile tea, taurine, or rhodiola rosea.

 Known to enhance some withdrawal symptoms, stress can be reduced by a variety of means.
 Regular exercise, breathing practices, and other supplements can help to reduce stress, which can speed up recovery.